FrancesCoronel/personal-website-v3/_posts/2015-07-11-fullstack-academy-week-5.md

 -   After school today, I went to a
     [`Women Who Code`](https://www.meetup.com/WomenWhoCodeNYC/events/220650892/)
-    meetup (my first in the NYC area) featuring “Lightning Talks” with Jovia and Kelsey.
+    meetup (my first in the NYC area) featuring "Lightning Talks" with Jovia and Kelsey.
 Out of the 5 presentations I was able to see, the two best ones were by folks from Fullstack Academy.
 Not even trying to exaggerate or anything, that’s just what happened. ¯\\\_(ツ)\_/¯